Updated: Oct 5

 (3) Attractive Targets- this can be interpreted as a person or object seen as vulnerable or attractive.
 For example, homes with fewer locks, no burglar bars on windows, no obvious alarm system notification, run-down yards, homes in disrepair, advertised wealth (luxury cars, expensive toys laying in the yard), etc.

-For this reason, Tactical Security and Investigators Services can help you, by preventing loss to your home or business.
+For this reason, Tactical Security and Investigation Services can help you, by preventing loss to your home or business.
 We provide one of kind security guard services, with highly trained officers and installation of security monitors.
 Contact us today @376-7024 or 362-1839 for consultation.